hyunguboy/IgorPro_MiscTools/README.md

 # IgorPro_MiscTools
 Miscellaneous tools used in the lab or to write other functions.
 Mostly written with Igor Pro 8.
-Should use optimize//.
+Should use optimize.

 ## HKang_ChamberResidenceTime.ipf